ManjilRijal63/localrepo/README.md

-# adding new locla repo into github
+# adding new local repo into github